 Who are SL Community Partners?

 Service Learning (SL) is a collaborative model that strives to develop mutually beneficial partnerships between Community Partners and the university.
-The Community Partner determines the community or organizational prorities and the Service Learning Office works to connect these identified prorities to courses which relate to the needed service.
-Students collaborate to support the community identified priority and reflect on the experience and how it connects to their course content throughout the term.
+The Community Partner determines the community or organizational priorities and the Service Learning Office works to connect these identified priorities to courses that relate to the needed service.
+Students collaborate to support the community-identified priority and reflect on the experience and how it connects to their course content throughout the term.
 As Community Partners, organizations have a significant opportunity to act as co-educators in students' education and growth.

 - Publically Funded Institutions

 What is my role as a Community Partner?

 How does SL benefit Community Partners?

 Provides additional human resources, which in turn allows Community Partners to increase services and accomplish goals that may otherwise not have been possible

 Recognizes and values the community and organizations as co-educators that have the knowledge to share